Remod-org/Auxide/README.md

 - FULL (Work in progress)
   - Provides full plugin support (Auxide plugins only)
-  - Plugins are currently required to be in DLL form, and several examples are provided.
+  - Plugins are currently required to be in CS form, and several examples are provided.
   - See https://github.com/Remod-org/AuxidePlugins for the core/included plugins.

 Additionally, Auxide should work just fine month to month for **vanilla and staging** servers without monthly updates.